brkline/brkline.github.io/udacity/weather-journal-app/README.md

 # Weather Journal App

 This project is part of the Udacity Front End Developer Nanodegree program.
-It is an asynchronous web app that uses the OpenWeatherMap API and once a zip code and how you feel are entered, the UI is dynamically updated.
+It is an asynchronous web app that uses the OpenWeatherMap API and a ZIP Code and how you feel entered via a form to update the UI dynamically.

----

 ## Project Dependencies